Make the Commission Great Again

 Peter's sermon at Pentecost was the inauguration ceremony for the Christian church.
 It is our ecclesiastical "birthday" in which the streets of Jerusalem were packed with Jewish pilgrims from all over the Roman Empire.
 After several decades of mediocre leadership from the Herodian dynasty and the Sanhedrin, the people wanted change.
 Divisive culture wars pitted Hebraicist against Hellenist, Pharisee against Sadducee, Jew against gentile, and Judean against Galilean.
 However, most of the people were simply working-class folk hoping for a new beginning.
 Peter took charge as the keynote speaker of the Way, a populist movement based on this "good news" (Greek: euaggelion; G2098) that changed the world.
 Ancient writers such as Josephus believed as many as two million Jews came to Jerusalem for the festival pilgrimages, while others give a more conservative estimate of about 300,000.
 Peter, a man known for speaking his mind and his Galilean accent, convinced 3,000 of these Jewish visitors to repent from their sins, receive baptism, and accept Jesus as their Messiah.
 Today, we read this powerful discourse in the light of Christendom's triumphant history.

-Blessed are you, LORD our God, King of the universe, we pray for you to prosper all those who proclaim the gospel of your kingdom throughout the world, and strengthen us to fulfill your
+Blessed are you, LORD our God, King of the world, we pray for you to prosper all those who proclaim the gospel of your kingdom throughout the world, and strengthen us to fulfill your

 great commission, making disciples of all nations, baptizing them and teaching them to obey all that you have commanded.
 Amen.